 Spencer Chandra Herbert was re-elected MLA for Vancouver-West End in May 2013.
 He was first elected as the MLA for Vancouver-Burrard in 2008 in a by-election, and then elected as the first MLA for the new riding of Vancouver-West End in 2009.

-Spencer serves as Opposition Spokesperson for Environment.
-He previously served as Opposition Critic for Tourism, Arts and Culture, and the B.C.
+Spencer serves as Opposition Spokesperson for Arts, Tourism, Film/TV, Heritage and PAVCO.
+He previously served as Opposition Critic for the Ministry of the Environment, and the B.C.
 Lottery Corporation and Gaming Policy.

 A strong community activist, Spencer was voted Vancouver’s Unsung Hero by readers of the Westender,and has consistently been voted Best MLA by readers of the Georgia Straight.